foundriesio/docs/source/linux/getting-started.rst

 - A computer to develop on.
 This can be running Windows, Mac OS X, or Linux.

-- A gateway device supported by the Linux MicroPlatform.
+- A gateway device supported by the Linux microPlatform.
 We currently support the `96Boards HiKey <http://www.96boards.org/product/hikey/>`_, and assume you have a `96Boards UART Serial Adapter
   <http://www.96boards.org/product/debug/>`_ for console access.